GiorgosTagkoulis/Client-Server-Application-with-Java-SE/README.md

 ## Run the project
-First run the server: `java -jar server/target/server-1.0.0.jar`
+First run the server: `java -jar server/target/server-1.0.0.jar` The server is multithreaded, and currently can support 100 threads.

+For each client you want to instantiate, open a new terminal and make sure you are in the same directory as before, meaning the root directory of the Client Server Application.
-Then the client: `java -jar client/target/client-1.0.0.jar`
+Then you can run the client: `java -jar client/target/client-1.0.0.jar`